corcorana/restingIAF/iaf_manu.md

 We intend to explore a number of these possibilities in future work.

 # Conclusion
-We have developed a free, open source programme for automatically estimating individual alpha frequency in resting-state EEG data.
+We have developed a free, open-source programme for automatically estimating individual alpha frequency in resting-state EEG data.
 This programme has been shown to perform more accurately than a simpler automated peak detection routine, and may return a higher proportion of empirical IAF estimates than alternative techniques that rely on parametric curve-fitting procedures.
 Furthermore, this method is not dependent on phasic alpha-band reactivity, which may result in biased IAF estimates.
-In addition to its obvious advantages from the perspective of analytic replicability and efficiency, simulation data indicate that this method could improve the accuracy and precision of future IAF-related research.
+In addition to its obvious advantages from the perspective of analytic replicability and efficiency, our simulations indicate that the method could help to improve the accuracy and precision of future IAF-related research.
-This technique also promises to open up new lines of methodological inquiry, insofar as it facilitates the direct comparison of two popular indices of IAF that have for the most part been studied independently of one another.
+This technique also promises to open up new lines of methodological inquiry, insofar as it facilitates the direct comparison of two prevalent indices of IAF that have for the most part been investigated in isolation of one another.

 \break
 \begin{center}